 - 1. Site observation report.
-(3-4 pages) (15%) Visit three distinct congregations/mission initiatives and write up a concise '1st reactions' overview on one of the sites.
-Due the 3rd week of class.
+(3-4 pages) (15%) Visit three distinct congregations/mission initiatives and write up a concise '1st reactions' overview on one of the sites. \Due the 3rd week of class.
 Students are strongly encouraged to begin or even complete this assignment before the beginning of the course.
 See Site Visit Guidelines available on Quercus. - 2.
-Book review and forum (25%) In the first week you will be assigned to a study group forum where you will engage in a discussion of Lesslie Newbigin's The Open Secret: An Introduction to the Theology of Mission.
+Book forum (25%) In the first week you will be assigned to a study group forum where you will engage in a discussion of Lesslie Newbigin's The Open Secret: An Introduction to the Theology of Mission.
 Rev. ed.
 (Grand Rapids, MI: Eerdmans, 1995).
 After carefully reading the book you will discuss a set of questions (below) with your study group on the forum.
-To receive full marks in the forum you will need to engage in the forum discussion each week.
-20% of the grade for this assignment will be based on your interaction on the forum.
-For full marks for the discussion board portion of the grade you will post every week, you will engage with fellow student's comments, and your postings will align with the guidelines below.
-If you do not post on the discussion board you will lose 20% of your grade for this assignment.
+30% of the grade for this assignment will be based on your interaction on the forum.
+Individually you will write a 1500 word book review which will be due at the beginning of week 5.